 4. You can memorize from it.

 If you can read it, you can memorize it.
 If you can memorize it, you can cast it.
-And this is where the RAW text, “the number of”, backs this argument.
-Because the rules do not say that a spell book contains exactly those spells you are capable of casting…. it says it contains exactly the number of spells you are capable of casting.
+And this is where the RAW text champions this argument.
+Because the rules do not say that your spell book contains the exact spells you are capable of memorizing… the rules say it contains exactly the number of spells you are capable of memorizing.
+The limitation is on number only.

 5. You can’t copy from it for free